-- Commodus is portrayed in the movie Gladiator by Joaquin Phoenix.
+- Commodus was portrayed in the movie Gladiator by Joaquin Phoenix.
 While not entirely historically accurate, Gladiator does reveal some truths about Commodus.
 For instance, he was known to be handsome, dismissive of the Senate, athletic and prone to entering gladiatorial competitions.

 192 AD to 284 AD - Twenty-eight emperors were put into power by the army legions, but most were killed by these same legions.
 Rome’s armies fought each other and the defense of the empire suffered.
 Germanic people continuously and successfully attacked the empire.
-These include tribes like the Saxons, Goths, Alemanni, and the Franks.
+These included tribes like the Saxons, Goths, Alemanni, and the Franks.

-284 AD - General Diocletian, after murdering the killer of his predecessor Emperor Carinus, assumes the position of emperor.
+284 AD - General Diocletian, after murdering the killer of his predecessor Emperor Carinus, assumed the position of emperor.
 He instituted many reforms in an effort to stem the invasions and bring political stability back to Rome.

 - Increased the number of legions and toured the empire to inspect its defenses.

 - Viewing the Roman Empire as too large for one ruler, Diocletian divided it into two.
 He became co-emperor of the eastern provinces and installed General Maximian as co-emperor of the western provinces.